svisscher/wdb-todo-list/README.md

 * Responsive design

 ## Additional features
-In addition to the features mentioned above, these extra features are planned to be included in order to practice with new concepts:
+In addition to the ones mentioned above, these extra features are planned in order to practice with new concepts:
 - [ ] Re-order the to-do list by dragging and dropping with native HTML [**planned**]
 - [ ] Dynamic display of icon depending on whether input field is shown or hidden [**planned**]
+- [x] Any user input entered is removed from input field when elements loses focus
-- [ ] Own personal design using CSS [**planned**]
+- [x] Own personal design using CSS

 ## Credit
 A shout-out to Colt for being an amazing instructor, guiding his students step-by-step through projects such as these in a way that is understandable and informative.
 Find The Web Developer Bootcamp on Udemy: https://www.udemy.com/the-web-developer-bootcamp/.